 Hot Springs is a very small city located in the state of South Dakota.
 With a population of 3,609 people and just one neighborhood, Hot Springs is the 33rd largest community in South Dakota.
-Much of the housing stock in Hot Springs was built prior to World War II, making it one of the older and more historic cities in the country.
+Hot Springs has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Hot Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hot Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hot Springs are a mix of both white- and blue-collar jobs.
 Overall, Hot Springs is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Hot Springs who work in management occupations (18.99%), sales jobs (13.95%), and office and administrative support (8.34%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hot Springs is worth considering.